mk/clerk-px23/README.md

 * `:render-fn` is a quoted form that will be sent to the browser, where it will be turned into a function that will be called to display the data
 * `:page-size` is a number that indicates how many items to send in each chunk during elision/pagination

-Here, for example, is the `code` viewer, which shows a piece of Clojure code with idiomatic syntax highlighting[^self-rendered]:
+Here, for example, is the `code` viewer, which shows a piece of Clojure code with idiomatic syntax highlighting:[^self-rendered]

 [^self-rendered]: The source code here is rendered by the viewer that it describes.